ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 res27: List[Int] = List(21, 22, 23, 24, 25, 26, 27, 28, 29, 30)
 ```

-we can see it sliding over ten elements at a time as expected.
+We can see the code slides over ten elements at a time as expected.
 These kind of bugs are hard to find.
 We lean on the compiler a lot to point out our mistakes.
 With DPV while our lives are more convenient because we have less parameters to supply our functions, the compiler fails to see our errors and omissions and can't help.

 ### 4. Bugs due to Refactoring

-Consider an API at version 1.x that has the following function:
+Consider an API at version 1.x that has the following method:

 ```{.scala .scrollx}
 object Database